Useful Walking Links

 - Canal and River Trust has detail of the canals and rivers that provide over 1,500 miles of walking routes around the country, and links with thousands of miles of other footpaths.
 Originally built for horses to pull laden boats, towpaths now provide peaceful havens in towns and cities and linear parks throughout the country.

-- Discover Cheshire is a great website for finding new walking, cycling, horse riding and canoeing routes together with places to eat and stay.
+- Visit Cheshire is a great website for finding new walking, cycling, horse riding and canoeing routes together with places to eat and stay.

 - Go 4 A Walk has plenty of information and over 1,100 photographs about walking in Britain's countryside - route maps, where to stay, hints and tips on best practice, impartial advice, competitions, etc.